 © Council of Europe

-Sport brings nations and cultures together, but it also serves to manipulate and divide.
-From Europe to the colonies, from the Americas to the now independent countries, public policies have aimed as much at educating and bringing people together as at discriminating, stigmatising and serving as a vector for anti-Semitism and racism.
+Sport brings together nations and cultures, but it also serves to manipulate and divide.
+From Europe to the colonies, from the Americas to the countries that are now independent, public policies have aimed as much at educating and bringing people together as at discriminating, stigmatizing and serving as a vector for anti-Semitism and racism.

 Jacques Fredj